caseyg/awesome/TOPICS.md

 ## open-source-ai-search-engine

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI

 ## perplexica

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI

 ## searxng-copilot

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI

 ## certificates